 Elektrárny Opatovice (EOP)

-supplies thermal energy for more than 60,000 households in the Hradec Králové – Pardubice – Chrudim area and also for several hundred organisations such as industrial enterprises and administrative, commercial, sport, health and cultural facilities.
-Elektrárny Opatovice’s heat supply system is comprised of approximately 300 km of heat supply networks.
+supplies heat to more than 60,000 households in the Hradec Králové – Pardubice – Chrudim area and also for several hundred organisations such as industrial enterprises and administrative, commercial, sport, health and cultural facilities.
+EOP’s heat supply system is comprised of approximately 300 km of heat networks.

-The power station also has the capacity to supply balancing power, which helps to balance supply and demand in the Czech electricity, and it also ensures island operation for a specified area in the case of the collapse of the whole electricity grid.
+EOP operates 6 units with a total installed heat capacity of 927 MWth and a total installed electrical capacity of 378 MWe that supply altogether more than 1 TWh of electricity and 3 PJ of heat annually.
+The power station also has the capacity to supply balancing power, which helps to balance supply and demand in the Czech electricity grid, and it is also able to operate in island mode and continue providing power to a specified area in case of collapse of the entire electricity grid.

 more on www.eop.cz

-is an important heat producer in the northern Bohemian region.
-It supplies thermal energy to 34,000 flats in Most and Litvínov, and also to industrial enterprises, schools, health facilities, offices and various institutions.
+is an important heat producer in the North Bohemia region.
+It supplies almost 1.5 PJ of heat to more than 30,000 households in Most and Litvínov, and also to industrial enterprises, schools, health facilities, offices and various institutions.
 Part of the thermal energy is sold to the networks of third-party heat distributors.
-The length of United Energy’s heat distribution network, owned by 100% daughters company Severočeská teplárenská, totals more than 140 km of distribution pipes.
+The length of UE’s heat distribution network, owned by its subsidiary Severočeská teplárenská, totals 148 km of distribution pipes.

 more on www.ue.cz